28 February 2020

 Visits from area managers should make your teams stronger - after all, they provide a chance for managers to pass on their expertise to the teams and make them better at their jobs, which will ultimately increase sales.

 A more efficient process frees up extra time for area managers to spend on training teams, as well as listening to their feedback and finding out how they think store performance could be improved.

 The more effort you put in with store teams, the more you will get back from them.

 Going digital also means that team members can take a more active role in store visits.

-If all team members have access to the platform and can therefore see and complete the tasks set for them immediately, they will feel more like they are part of a collaborative process, rather than being dictated to from on high.
+If all team members have access to the digitized platform, they can view and complete the tasks set for them immediately.
+As a result, they'll feel like they are part of a collaborative process, rather than being dictated to from on high.